Tubbz-alt/php-parser/README.md

 <a name="c-2-4"></a>
 ### Particles

-A particle is the smallest building piece used by the parser to parse an input.
+A particle is the smallest building blocks used by the parser to parse an input.
 A particle matches or not a sequence of characters.

 There are different types of particles that combined in sequences define more sophisticated expressions in the grammar.